 The good news is that there are many things that can be done to strengthen these areas too, increasing a person’s ability to ‘bounce back’ during difficult times.

-These tools have been tried and tested by schools and community organisations and have proven to be a successful and effective way of talking to young people about their all round wellbeing and plan changes and improvements with young people to promote and increase their resilience.
+These tools have been tried and tested by schools and community organisations and have proven to be a successful and effective way of talking to young people about their all round wellbeing.
+They also lead to discussion around changes and improvements to promote and increase young people’s resilience.

 Resilience Conversation Tools

 The Resilience Conversation Tool has been designed for use to enable a more in-depth conversation.
 Using the wheel diagram, young people will consider the areas of resilience, with consideration for themselves, their family, significant others and the wider community.

 The Resilience Conversation is a tool to help you have confident and strength focussed conversations with young people.
 If you have the option of choosing when to have a conversation with a young person, think of who is best to have this conversation and think of your environment.
 Guidance on how to use the tool and the tool itself are available to download below.

 The young person is invited to consider different areas of their life and use red, amber, and green to rate which areas they feel are going well, and which they’d like to change.